 Please note: We do not currently accept post-consumer plastic directly from the public.

-Yes - we can manufacture products using 100% locally sourced, reclaimed plastic, or we can help you close the loop by developing an end-of-life solution for your waste stream.
+Yes - we collaborate with a wide range of clients, and can assist with manufacturing, or even help you close the loop by developing an end-of-life solution for your waste stream.

 Head here to find out how to get the ball rolling!

 We're often asked this question in regards to items such as furniture, or even musical instruments!
 And the answer is - yes, we can!